Aluminium futures slip on low demand | Devdiscourse

-Aluminium prices softened 0.53 per cent to Rs 140.20 per kg in futures trade on Friday as speculators cut bets amid subdued demand at the spot market.
+Aluminium prices on Wednesday traded lower 0.07 per cent to Rs 140.75 per kg in futures market after speculators built up fresh positions amid positive trend at the spot market.

-On Multi Commodity Exchange, aluminium delivery for September eased by 75 paise, or 0.53 per cent, to Rs 140.20 per kg in a business turnover of 496 lots.
+On the Multi Commodity Exchange (MCX), aluminium for delivery in September contracts traded lower by 10 paise, or 0.07 per cent, to Rs 140.75 per kg in a business turnover of 696 lots.

-Analysts said off-loading of positions by participants owing to slackened demand from consuming industries at spot market mainly weighed on aluminium prices here.
+Analysts said lack of demand by traders following tepid demand from consuming industries mainly led to dip in aluminium prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)